zendesk/maxwell/docs/docs/config.md

 host=HOST                     | mysql host
 port=PORT                     | mysql port
-producer=stdout,kafka,        | where shall we send these rows, sir? kafka.*=XXX                   | any options prefixed with 'kafka.' will be passed into the kafak proucer library
+producer=stdout,kafka,        | where shall we send these rows, sir? kafka.*=XXX                   | any options prefixed with 'kafka.' will be passed into the kafka producer library

 ### Kafka options

-Any options in the configuration file prefixed with "kafka." have that prefix stripped off, and passed directly into the "new producer" configuration, as desribed here: [http://kafka.apache.org/documentation.html#newproducerconfigs](http://kafka.apache.org/documentation.html#newproducerconfigs)
+Any options in the configuration file prefixed with "kafka." have that prefix stripped off, and passed directly into the "new producer" configuration, as described here: [http://kafka.apache.org/documentation.html#newproducerconfigs](http://kafka.apache.org/documentation.html#newproducerconfigs)

 Maxwell sets the following options by default, but you can override them in config.properties.